-About Berkeley Lab Computing Sciences
+About Computing Sciences at Berkeley Lab

 Combining computer and network operations with research and development provides tangible benefits to both the scientists who use our systems and their research programs.
 Just as our R&D programs benefit science, the needs of scientists influence the direction of our research.
-These two sides of Computing Sciences' work — systems and services, and research and development — are more than complementary.
+These two sides of Computing Sciences' work — systems and services, and research and development — are more than complimentary.
 Each enhances the quality of the other.

-The Computing Sciences organization was created in 1996 and currently has about 200 employees.
+The Computing Sciences organization was created in 1996 and currently has about 500 employees.
 Most of the computational research and resources provided by Computing Sciences are funded by the Advanced Scientific Computing Research (ASCR) program in the DOE Office of Science.